-Protests planned for Starbucks where 2 men were arrested
+Protesters at Starbucks chant company is ‘anti-black’

 - I downloaded the information Facebook has on me.
 Yikes!

+Police haven’t released the names of the men who were arrested and later released after the district attorney’s office said there was lack of evidence that a crime had been committed.

-Starbucks CEO Kevin Johnson has called the arrests a “reprehensible outcome” and said he wants to personally apologize to the men.
+On Monday’s “Good Morning America,” on ABC, Starbucks CEO Kevin Johnson reiterated that the arrests were “reprehensible” and said he hoped to meet with the men to discuss “a constructive solution.”